-The objectives, results and progress of the action will be communicated and updated on a regular basis by the implementing partners via the trust fund monitoring platform.
+The objectives, results and progress of the action will be communicated and updated on a regular basis by the implementing partners via the trust fund monitoring platform, the Monitoring and Learning System.

 With regard to the Programme funds transferred to the national agencies, the Commission shall ensure proper coordination of its controls with the national authorities and the national agencies, on the basis of the single audit principle and following a risk-based analysis.
 This provision shall not apply to investigations carried out by the European Anti-Fraud Office (OLAF).